mautic/mautic-community-handbook/docs/teams/product_team/product_team_overview.rst

 **Interested in joining this team?**

-Connect with us on Slack at :xref:`Mautic product team Slack`.
+Connect with the Product Team on Slack at :xref:`Mautic product team Slack`.